gkbichara/gaffers-notebook/README.md

 ## Overview

 **The Gaffer's Notebook** is a data pipeline that tracks how every club across **Europe's Top 5 Leagues** is trending year-over-year, both at the team level and the player level.
-It combines results from [football-data.co.uk](https://www.football-data.co.uk/) with player metrics from [Understat.com](https://understat.com/), pushes everything into Supabase each night, and exposes clean CSVs plus a database you can query or build dashboards on top of.
+It combines results from [football-data.co.uk](https://www.football-data.co.uk/) with player metrics from [Understat.com](https://understat.com/), and uses **Supabase as the single source of truth** for all data.

-Instead of just showing league tables, the project measures *how much better or worse* each team is doing **against the same opponents and venues** they faced last year, and how much each player contributes to their club's goal-scoring and (soon) xG output.
+Instead of just showing league tables, the project measures *how much better or worse* each team is doing **against the same opponents and venues** they faced last year, tracks **ELO ratings** across all teams, and analyzes how much each player contributes to their club's goal-scoring.

 **Leagues Covered:**
 - 🇮🇹 Serie A